-What is a Sitemap?
+What is a sitemap?

-Why is a Sitemap Important for SEO?
+Why is the sitemap important for SEO?

-The Ideal URL Structure
+The ideal URL structure

 - Separate words with hyphens (e.g.,

-/web-design-tips/). - Keep URLs short and concise.
+/webdesign-tipps/instead of/webdesigntipps/). - Keep URLs short and concise.

-- Use thematic hierarchies (e.g.,
+- Use topical hierarchies (e.g.,

 /blog/seo/sitemap/).